 “This appointment is deserving recognition of her work and that of the organisation she founded – Front Line Defenders – supporting human rights defenders at risk around the world.”

 Front Line Defenders & the UN Special Rapporteur

 Front Line Defenders supports the Mandate of the Special Rapporteur with six-month appointments of Frank Jennings Interns at the office of the Special Rapporteur in Geneva.

-Front Line Defenders submits urgent appeals to the Special Rapporteur and consults with her office on cases and in preparation for research missions conducted on behalf of the Mandate.
+Front Line Defenders submits urgent appeals to the Special Rapporteur and consults with his office on cases and in preparation for research missions conducted on behalf of the Mandate.